ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 Below architecture demonstrates a deployment of a multi-region architecture using virtual servers with using the active/passive approach where one region is active and the second region is passive.

-The components for such architecture are:
+The components required for such architecture:

 - Global load balancer directing traffic to the active region always.
 - Cloud/Local load balancer distributing traffic between virtual servers in different zones within a region.